rcazzara/seldovia/_people/Minano_Jim.md

 ![](../assets/images/James%20Grafton%20Minano/media/image1.jpeg)

-By the 1930 US Census, Jim and Walter had finished school but they were still living in Eklutna, where their father was a cook for the Alaska Railroad.
-At the same time Jim is listed separately in Anchorage as a gold miner.
+By the 1930 US Census, Jimmy and Walter had finished school but they were still living in Eklutna, where their father was a cook for the Alaska Railroad.
+At the same time Jimmy is listed separately in Anchorage as a gold miner.

 In the spring of 1942, just months after the bombing of Pearl Harbor,